hackclub/sprig/docs/UPLOAD.md

 Open up your game in the editor, click the "Run on Device" button in the top right, and select the Sprig from the menu (again, like a USB device.)

+*Note: Make sure you're using a Chromium-based browser such as Edge or Chrome.
+On Linux you will also need to add your user to the `dialout` group*

 That's it!
 You're done :)